-Before starting your onboarding tasks with Store Integration, you must ensure that your Amazon Seller Central account and your Magento account are ready for the integration.
-To achieve a successful integration and setup, we have outlined some required pre-setup tasks.
+Before Store Integration, you must ensure that your Amazon Seller Central account and your Magento account are ready for the integration.
+To successfully integrate, we have outlined some required pre-setup tasks.

-All products and data synced between Magento and Amazon is managed by the cron.
-When you complete tasks like add or update listings and receive orders, a cron job sends and receives data between your Magento backend and your Amazon Seller Central account.
+All products and data synced between Magento and Amazon is managed by a cron job.
+When you complete tasks such as add or update listings and receive orders, a cron job sends and receives data between your Magento backend and your Amazon Seller Central account.

 Before you begin to set up your Amazon Sales Channel, you must have an active Amazon Seller Central account.
-If you don't have an existing Amazon Seller account in the North America (US, CA, MX) region, you can complete Amazon's seller account set up process.
+If you don’t have an existing Amazon Seller account in the North America (US, CA, MX) or European (UK) region, you can complete Amazon’s seller account set up process.

-3. Make sure you are an approved seller on Amazon.
+3. Make sure you are an approved Amazon seller

 To integrate, you must have an approved Amazon Seller Central account.
-Your account must not have any restrictions existing on your account for products or categories.
+Your account must not have any restrictions for products or categories.
 Some products and categories require approval prior to creating listings.
 Review Amazon policies for category and product approval to ensure your products will be approved.
 See Amazon: Categories and products requiring approval.

 It is also important to ensure that you have configured the following in your Amazon Seller Central account:

-4. Increase the number of automatic catalog matches.
+5. Increase the number of automatic catalog matches

 During onboarding, Amazon Sales Channel uses product attributes to match your existing Amazon listings (if applicable) to existing products in your Magento catalog.
 After onboarding, these product attributes are used to publish your Magento catalog items to an Amazon listing and to sync your product data between Magento and Amazon.

-5. Configure your currency and conversion (as needed).
+6. Configure your currency and conversion (as needed)

-6. Create a Product Condition attribute (as needed).
+7. Create a Product Condition attribute (as needed)

 If your Amazon listings contain more than one product condition (new, used, like new, etc), create a Magento attribute and assign condition values.
 You will need to map this attribute during onboarding to the Amazon Condition product attribute.
 See Creating Attributes for Amazon.

-7. Configure your Amazon Seller Central shipping method.
+8. Configure your Amazon Seller Central shipping method

 To set up shipping methods that you will offer to fulfill your Amazon orders, refer to Settings > Shipping Settings in your Amazon Seller Central account.